 The Czech Republic

 Though based in Eastern Europe, Prague has quickly risen to be one of the preeminent cities for film studies in Europe.
-Several film schools provide students with the chance to both critically analyze and produce films while studying abroad.
-You'll also learn enough Czech in your classes to speak technically about the filmmaking process -- a valuable skill if you decide to continue your career in Prague someday.
+Several film schools provide students with the chance to both critically analyze and produce films while studying abroad in the Czech Republic.
+For example, USAC is partnering with Charles University to provide classes in English while you study film, politics, and culture.
+If you want to learn Czech, you'll be able to learn enough in and outside of your classes to speak technically about the filmmaking process -- a valuable skill if you decide to continue your career in Prague someday.

 France has long been a haven for the arts, film included.
 From the film schools of Paris to the world-renowned festival at Cannes, there are plentiful opportunities for students to immerse themselves in French culture and continue their education.
 In addition to film studies and production, some programs in France allow you to learn about marketing and the business side of the film industry too.

-If you've watched any of the major blockbuster sagas produced in the past several years, you've very likely seen a movie that was produced at least in part in New Zealand.
+If you've watched any of the major blockbuster sagas produced in the past several years (like Lord of the Rings!), you've very likely seen a movie that was produced at least in part in New Zealand.
 Both the North and South Islands are home to acclaimed film schools, and several of the best post-production and special effects companies in the world offer study opportunities here.

 Perhaps less known than other countries with distinct filmmaking styles, the unique style of South Korean films are increasingly prevalent in Western film markets.
-There are several excellent film schools and universities that offer study abroad programs for budding filmmakers.
+There are several excellent film schools and universities that offer study abroad programs for budding filmmakers in South Korea.

 While many parents might worry that becoming a filmmaker comes with a "starving artist" lifestyle, the good news about studying film abroad is that most programs offer comprehensive support included in the tuition cost.